-The WELL Digital Apps business unit includes the acquisitions of Insig Corporation ("Insig"), a majority interest in Circle Medical Technologies Inc. ("Circle Medical") and Adracare Inc. ("Adracare").
-This business unit also encompasses all of the Company's telehealth platforms including Tia Health, VirtualClinic+, VirtuelMed, Adracare and Circle Medical.
+The WELL Digital Apps business unit includes the acquisitions of Insig Corporation ("Insig"), a majority interest in Circle Medical Technologies Inc. ("Circle Medical"), Adracare Inc. ("Adracare"), a majority interest in Wisp Inc. ("Wisp"), and CognisantMD (referred to as "Ocean").
+This business unit also encompasses all of the Company's telehealth platforms including Tia Health, VirtualClinic+, VirtualMed, Adracare and Circle Medical.

 Apps.health is a digital health app marketplace whose mission is to connect healthcare professionals with new and pioneering solutions or "apps" which integrate securely and seamlessly with a clinic's EMR software.
-It currently features approximately 33 digital health applications provided by 20 app publishers.
+It currently features approximately 41 digital health applications provided by 25 app publishers.

 WELL's Billing and RCM Solutions business unit is the national category leader for billing and back-office services including "Billing-as-a-Service" (BaaS) outsourcing services to doctors in Canada.
-Billing and RCM Solutions includes the acquisition of DoctorCare Inc. ("DoctorCare").
+Billing and RCM Solutions includes the acquisition of DoctorCare Inc. ("DoctorCare"), and DoctorCare's subsequent majority stake acquisition of Doctor Services Group Limited ("DSG").
 Billing and RCM Solutions helps practitioners grow their practice by minimizing errors, ensuring compliance with complicated medical billing claim codes and improving patient care.